Are you searching for the best Semper Fi Scones with Bourbon recipe?

 Yes, my husband will probably have to deploy (again – he deployed before we met), but that will not be in the near future.
 And that will be tough.
 Right now, the toughest thing for us is being distant from family and friends, but most live within a five-hour car ride.

-So, the point of this rant is to recognize those military families that are struggling or who are having a tough time and give them a hug, send them a card, or offer your support.
+So, the point of this rant is to recognize those military families that are struggling or who are having a tough time and hug them, send them a card, or offer your support.
 It will be appreciated.
 I’m sure that I will need it someday.

 In honour of the USMC’s birthday, I’ve made these Semper Fi Scones with Bourbon.
 Now I know that the scone is not the most masculine or militant baked good, but I like scones…and the alliteration.